the

 to no avail.
 Personal losses heaped upon professional misfortunes,

-three eye surgeries, failing hearing, vertigo problems; my
+three eye surgeries, failing hearing, vertigo problems - my

 point I really